 The drain pump runs always when the FE error code is displayed.
 Check the inlet water valves to ascertain if they shut off the water system properly after the washer is filled.
 If the inlet water valves are defective, replace the inlet water valve assembly.

 Water level sensor failure

-Unplug the washer and check the wire harness connections between the water level sensor and the electronic control board.
-Reconnect any loose wires or replace the wire harness if damaged.
+Unplug the washer and check the wire harness connections between the water level sensor and therefore the electronic control panel .
+Reconnect any loose wires or restore the wire harness if damaged.
 If the wire connections are okay, replace the water level sensor.